-- The site landscaping would be rehabilitated by planting native grasses and tress to return it as close as possible to its original condition prior to the construction of the building. - Installation of interpretive features (signage) documenting the pre-demo site conditions and previous use and inhabitants of the site should also be considered. - The demolition option is being requested pending completion of regulatory approval for cost estimation purposes only. - Complete removal of the building would result in the lowest continued annual maintenance costs for this site, but the feasibility of this option is dependent upon regulatory approval process. - Due to the relatively small size of the structure, the District may consider dismantling and relocating the structure as an alternative to demolition.
+- Removal of all hazardous materials prior to demolition of the building (See Exhibit D). - The site landscaping would be rehabilitated to return it as close as possible to its original condition prior to the construction of the building. - Installation of interpretive features (signage) documenting the pre-demo site conditions and previous use and inhabitants of the site. - The demolition option is being requested pending completion of regulatory approval for cost estimation purposes only. - Complete removal of the building would result in the lowest continued annual maintenance costs for this site, but the feasibility of this alternative is dependent upon regulatory approval process.